J0JayKay/SoC_Design_and_Planning_VSD/README.md

 package require openlane 0.9
 ```

-&ensp; The process till now:
 <p align="center">
   <img src="images/lab_shots/1.png">
+  4.1 The terminal with the commands till now.
 </p>

-5. The workshop begins from synthesis.
+5. Synthesis is to be done next.
 An existing design, PicoRV32A, from the openLANE designs folder is to be synthesized.
 For this to be done, the data is to be "prepared" first.
 OpenLANE expects the required files in specific locations.
 This filesystem is created from the design using the command:
 ```tcl
 prep -design picorv32a
 ```

-This creates a new folder titled 'runs' in the picorv32a folder with the required file structure and file formats.
+&ensp; &ensp; &ensp; This creates a new folder titled 'runs' in the picorv32a folder with the required file structure and file formats.
 <p align="center">
   <img src="images/lab_shots/2.png">
-  The preparation step.
+  5.1 The preparation step.
 </p>
 <p align="center">
   <img src="images/lab_shots/3.png">
-  The newly created folder and its subfolders.
+  5.2 The newly created folder and its subfolders.
 </p>

  6. Now, the design is ready to be synthesized.
 The following command runs both Yosys and ABC on the design: